mongodb/docs/source/administration/replica-sets.rst

   window allowed by the :term:`oplog`.

-To add a member to an existing :term:`replica set`, deploy a new :option:`mongod` instance, specifying the name of the replica set (i.e. "setname" or ``replSet``) on the command line with the :option:`--replSet <mongod --replSet>` option or in the configuration with the :mongodb:setting:`replSet`.
-Take note of the host name and port information for the new :option:`mongod` instance.
+To add a member to an existing :term:`replica set`, deploy a new :program:`mongod` instance, specifying the name of the replica set (i.e. "setname" or ``replSet``) on the command line with the :option:`--replSet <mongod --replSet>` option or in the configuration with the :mongodb:setting:`replSet`.
+Take note of the host name and port information for the new :program:`mongod` instance.

-Then, log in to the current primary using the :option:`mongo` shell.
+Then, log in to the current primary using the :program:`mongo` shell.
 Issue the :js:func:`db.isMaster()` command when connected to *any* member of the set to determine the current :term:`primary`.
 Issue the following command to add the new member to